svenluijten/artisan-view/README.md

 ## Contributing
-All contributions (in the form on pull requests, issues and feature-requests) are welcomed.
+All contributions (in the form on pull requests, issues and feature-requests) are welcome.
 See the [contributors page](../../graphs/contributors) for all contributors.

 ## License
 `sven/artisan-view` is licenced under the MIT License (MIT).
 Please see the